AUCOHL/beekeeper-webui/README.md

 Note: Single click is at work here.
 It's working in the background there's just no loading screen, will add.

 # Not working
-  Only compiling at the moment.
+    Only running at the moment.
 # Future
 	Add loading spinner for buttons
-	Add Beekeeper as submodule
-	Restructure to separate public and project
 	Implement auto syntax detection for C and RISC so the user doesn't have to choose.
     Multiple source files and tabs